Sustainsys/Saml2/doc/Configuration.md

 The SAML2 metadata standard strongly suggests that the Entity Id of a SAML2 entity is a URL where the metadata of the entity can be found.
 When loading metadata for an idp, AuthServices normally interprets the EntityId as a url to the metadata.
-If the metadat is located somewhere else it can be specified with this configuration parameter.
+If the metadata is located somewhere else it can be specified with this configuration parameter.

 ###`<signingCertificate>` Element
 *Optional child element of the [`<identityProvider>`](#identityprovider-element) element*

-The certificate that the identity provider uses to sign it's messages.
+The certificate that the identity provider uses to sign its messages.
 The certificate can either be loaded from file if the `fileName` attribute is specified or from a certificate store if the other attributes are specified.
 If a `fileName` is specified that will take precedence and the other attributes